Ten things to know about Scottish Higher Education

 7. Are proud to offer their graduates the best prospects in the UK

 Graduates from Scotland's universities have the best record of securing professional-level jobs in the UK.
-Our graduates join the workforce with the highest starting salaries at an average of £22,500.
+Our graduates join the workforce with the highest starting salaries at a median average of £23,500.
+This is £500 more than the comparable figure for English students and £1,500 above median earnings for those who attended university in Northern Ireland or Wales.

 8. They are the destination of choice for over 50,000 students from over 180 different countries outside the UK